top of page

 In-Person vs. Telehealth

-I currently offer both in-person and telehealth therapy in Massachusetts, and only telehealth therapy to clients located in Colorado.
+We currently offer both in-person and telehealth therapy in Massachusetts.
+Dr, Lukens also provides telehealth therapy to clients located in Colorado.

 There are pros and cons to both in-person and telehealth options.
 Both have been demonstrated to be beneficial, but many people find that one modality works better for them.
 Teletherapy offers the convenience of not having to commute, and the ability to do therapy in a place that is accessible and comfortable for you.
 However, time spent commuting can also be valuable as many people find that it provides structured time to self-reflect before and after sessions.
 Interpersonal connection is often more intense while in person; for some people this is very useful, but some people who tend to be overwhelmed socially it can be useful to have a bit more distance, at least to start.